Our Purpose

 During COVID

-The Emergency Food Distribution has currently become the cornerstone of our work within the community and has raised our visibility as an important resource within the South Bronx.
+The Emergency Food Distribution has currently beeen the cornerstone of our work within the community and has raised our visibility as an important resource within the South Bronx.
 It directly addresses food insecurity, especially as it has been affected by COVID.
 Adding “Last Mile Delivery’ is an important step toward reaching those in need who do not have physical access to the market.
 Extending the timeframe for the Farm Stand from early spring to December will see an increase in our distribution to an estimated 70,000 lbs of free produce (We distributed 26,000 lbs in 2020.)
 We have been averaging close to 200 families a week receiving fresh food.

-The Garden as an Education Resource
+The Garden as an Community Resource

-KSG has evolved into a major education resource.
-We partner organizations such as Sacred Vibe Apothecary, Farm School NYC and Cornell Extension who have made the garden part of their training program.
-Yoga instructors were on site regularly to give free classes.
 Many workshops utilize plants grown in the garden.
 Others engage youth in planning and cooking their own meals based on what is available seasonally in the garden.
+And we host arts, crafts and tea parties regularly.

 Our goal is to create a welcoming, healing green space that offers a sense of hope and purpose.
 Fully utilizing the space, both outdoors and indoors, will bring many positive and empowering tools to a community that has long been deprived of these kinds of resources.
 Developing long-term sources of funding for these programs ensures that our community members can flourish and grow, just like the garden around them.